TaratorMusic/TaratorMusic/README.md

 You will be able to form playlists automatically, depending on songs' names' languages, or song types, using lightweight machine learning.

+### Stream songs directly without downloading

+When you just want to browse, you will be able to quickly listen to your app recommended songs.

+### File conversions, in-app

+The app will let you change the extensions of both your songs and thumbnails directly.

 ### Improved Shuffle Customisation

 In the future, there will be an option to active "Improved Shuffle Customisation", which will learn from how much you listened to each song and by how long, and will weight the shuffle in the advantage of more listened songs.
 The "weight" will be customisable for each song easily, if you want to take or give weight to certain songs.